Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It makes sense that the bigger your home, the more your siding project will cost.
 More exterior wall space requires more material and more time for installation.
 For a typical home, a full siding replacement can range from $7,000 to $20,000.
 To make that more concrete, think about a 2,000-square-foot house.
 For a home this size, you might pay between $7,000 and $11,000 for a basic vinyl option.
 If you opt for a standard or more premium siding, that range could increase to anywhere from $9,000 to $20,000.

-Cost Per Square Foot by Material
+Comparing Siding Costs Per Square Foot

 The material you select has a huge impact on your total cost.
 There are many different types of residential siding, each with its own price point.
 Vinyl is often the most budget-friendly choice, but materials like fiber cement or stone veneer offer different benefits in durability and appearance.
 Here’s a quick look at average costs per square foot:

-- Vinyl Siding: $4.50 to $10
+• Vinyl Siding: $4.50 to $10

-- Fiber Cement (James Hardie): $4.70 to $17.50+
+• Fiber Cement (James Hardie): $4.70 to $17.50+

-- Aluminum Siding: $5.60 to $10.30
+• Aluminum Siding: $5.60 to $10.30

-- Brick or Stone Veneer: $5 to $48
+• Brick or Stone Veneer: $5 to $48

 Because it strikes a great balance between quality and affordability, vinyl siding is a popular choice for many homeowners, with an average replacement project costing around $12,221.

-What Factors Affect Your Siding Replacement Cost?
+What Drives Up Your Siding Renovation Cost?

 Figuring out a budget for new siding can feel tricky because several key elements influence the final price tag.
 It’s not just about the material you pick; the size of your home, local labor rates, and even the condition of your current walls all play a part.
 Understanding these factors will help you get a clearer picture of the potential investment and make informed decisions for your home.
 Let’s walk through the main components that determine what you can expect to pay for a full siding replacement.

-Your Home’s Size and Style
+The Impact of Your Home’s Size and Style

 It makes sense that the bigger your house, the more your siding project will cost.
 More surface area requires more materials and more time for installation.
 For example, a smaller, 1,000-square-foot home will have a much different price point than a 2,500-square-foot one.
 The architectural style of your home also matters.
 A simple, one-story rectangular house is more straightforward to side than a multi-story home with complex angles, dormers, and gables.
 These features require more precise cuts and careful work, which can increase labor costs.